 4) Counseling Process and Seat Allotment

-Here is an overview of the counselling process and how it affects the cutoff:
+Below is a clear outline of how the counselling process works and how it affects the cutoff.

 Tips for Students Applying to SPIT Mumbai